 Now Burakovsky is one year away from being an RFA, finishing off a deal that paid him $3 million against the cap.
-The Capitals have to deal with signing pending UFA John Carlson and RFAs Tom Wilson and Phillip Grubauer this summer.
-Burakovsky will surely get some kind of a raise when the time comes, and his play next season could determine just how much of one, but it’s possible the Caps elect to use the 23-year-old as trade bait to upgrade the roster.
-An acquiring team would be adding an intriguing talent and gamble that he’ll have his breakout next season.
+Burakovsky will surely get some kind of a raise when the time comes, and his play next season could determine just how much of one, but could the Caps leverage the potential the player still has for an upgrade?
+An acquiring team would be adding an intriguing 23-year-old talent with the hopes he’ll have his breakout next season.

 “I’m confident we have a very good team in Minnesota and believe Paul shares that same belief.
 The goal remains to bring a Stanley Cup to the state of hockey,” Wild owner Craig Leipold said at Fenton’s introductory press conference.
 “No pressure, Paul, but that is where it starts.”

 There is no rebuild coming for this team.
 The owner is expecting a championship and the salary structure makes it hard to move away from a significant portion of this core.
 Still, there are options, and in a season-ending column wondering where it went wrong for the Wild, the Pioneer Press’s Dane Mizutani pondered two players who could become moveable assets:

 Although Parise and Suter are unmovable based on their matching 13-year, $98 million contracts, guys like Coyle and Niederreiter might have finally worn out their welcome after following up disappointing regular seasons with scoreless post-seasons.